 The parks managed by the National Park Service are not ideal bug-out locations.
 These are well-known and high profile locations established in areas of natural beauty or historical significance.
 Since these parks are set up as tourist destinations and sanctuaries for the plant and animal life found within their boundaries, many people will instinctively think of them as perfect bug-out locations.
 After all, when you have to face a crisis and you need to get away from it, you will think of places that seemed like a perfect heaven for you.
 Places where you went when you were younger, where things are kept in order and where you felt somehow safe.
-Many will go for the national parks because these places are well mapped.
-These places will provide an abundance of wild game.
+Many will go to the national parks because these places are well mapped.
+These areas will provide an abundance of wild game.

 Suggested reading: Choosing land for an Off-grid or Bug Out Location

 Many of the remote wilderness areas of the national parks require ‘backcountry permits’ for camping.
-If you are not a resident, you will not able to legally carry a firearm on park lands.
+If you are not a resident, you will not be able to legally carry a firearm on parklands.
 Due to the strict rules governing the national parks, many survivalists have made them a destination for teaching and practicing wilderness living or survival skills.
 If you decide to go to these parks when disaster hits, you won’t have to worry about patrolling rangers enforcing park service rules.
 However, you will still have to pay attention to those who got there first.
 Even so, since some national parks contain millions of acres, you may never encounter another human being if you set your camp in a remote, off-trail backcountry location.

 Most of the residents in every region will know about the major national parks from their area.
 They have a pretty big idea how to use them to their advantage.
-However, those who head there, simply because they don’t know anywhere else to go will have a hard time surviving if they are unprepared.
+However, those who head there, merely because they don’t know anywhere else to go will have a hard time surviving if they are unprepared.

 Potential bug-out locations – Forest Service lands

-Today, it is estimated that the U.S. Forest service manages almost nine percent of all the land in our country, with national forest totaling about 200 million acres.
+Today, it is estimated that the U.S. Forest Service manages almost nine percent of all the land in our country, with national forest totaling about 200 million acres.
 The mandate of the Forest Service is somehow different from the one of the National Park Service and you have more options when it comes to using these lands.
-Besides recreational use, you have also limited use of natural resources.
+Besides recreational use, you also have limited use of natural resources.
 Hunting and fishing, timber cutting, mining and prospecting are all activities that are allowed on National Forest Service lands.

 You have dirt roads for the vehicles of your choice, but there are also areas where motor vehicles aren’t allowed.
 These lands are a preferred destination for many because they provide a freedom that cannot be found anywhere else.
 You can camp for extended periods of time as long as you don’t stay in one site longer than fourteen days.
-You can carry firearms to hunt and you could drive for miles easily using an ATV or off-road motorcycle.
+You can carry firearms to hunt and you could drive for miles efficiently using an ATV or off-road motorcycle.

 Potential bug-out locations – Bureau of Land Management Lands (BLM)